rubatopy/rubato/docs/source/api.rst

 ######################
 Full API Documentation
 ######################
-Rubato is a modern 2D game engine for python.
+rubato is a modern 2D game engine for python.
 Accurate fixed-step physics simulations, robust scene and game object management, event listener system and more all come prepackaged.

-Fundamentally, Rubato is built developer-focused.
-From intricate rigidbody simulations to 2D games, Rubato streamlines development for beginners and the poweruser.
+Fundamentally, rubato is built developer-focused.
+From intricate rigidbody simulations to 2D games, rubato streamlines development for beginners and the poweruser.
 And all that finally with some legible documentation.

 .. toctree::
     :hidden: